wofsauge/IsaacDocs/docs/tutorials/ExampleProject.md

 local mod = RegisterMod("Custom Tears", 1)

 local function postFireTear(_, tear)
-  -- Get the main player, which is an instance of the "EntityPlayer" class local player = Isaac.GetPlayer()

-  player:AddCoins(1)

   -- Add a slowing effect to the tear tear.TearFlags = tear.TearFlags | TearFlags.TEAR_SLOW